The Most Common Trap in Early-Stage Marketing

 This is the most common trap in early-stage marketing.
 Not a lack of effort.
 Not a lack of ideas.
 A total inability to connect actions to outcomes because too many variables moved at the same time.

+Changing multiple variables at once produces noise, not answers.
 When you change one thing and measure the result, you get a clear answer.
 The headline changed.
 Signups went up.
 The headline probably helped.

 When you change four things and measure the result, you get noise.
 Something changed.
 Results moved.
 The connection between the two is unknowable.
 You're left guessing, and guessing is exactly what you were doing before.

 Here's why this matters more than it sounds: every week you run an unreadable experiment is a week you learned nothing.
 You spent the same energy.
 You did the same work.
-But you came out the other side with zero usable information about what's actually driving results.
+But you came out the other side with zero usable information about what's driving results.

 This is a different problem from figuring out which channel brought your results.
 Attribution tells you where signups came from.
 What we're talking about here is something upstream of that: how to set up your work so the results are readable in the first place.